NatronGitHub/Natron/Documentation/source/guide/thenodes-image-read.rst

 PDF file options:

-Multi page PDF can be loaded in Natron.
-To view the different pages you have to add a shuffle node after the read node to choose the layer containing the page you wat to see.
+Multi-page PDFs can be loaded in Natron.
+To view the different pages, add a Shuffle node after the Read node to choose the layer containing the desired page.

 Color
 -----